Carers NSW Publications

 NSW Carers Strategy 2014 – 2019

-Minister for Ageing and Disability Services, the Hon.
+The former Minister for Ageing and Disability Services, the Hon.
 John Ajaka MLC, launched the NSW Carers Strategy at NSW Parliament House on 7 August 2014.
 The five year strategy is designed so government, community and corporate sectors can work together to achieve better outcomes and support for carers.
 See here for more information.